 SSAS OLAP offers a powerful way to aggregate data, and make it available to the business users for quick, ad-hoc analysis of enterprise data with BI tools such as Excel, Tableau, Power BI, etc. However, this widely used technology has some limitations when made to work on data at massive scale.
 Firstly, there is a limit to the size of data on which SSAS cubes can be built.
 Building a single cube holding all the data becomes impossible after a certain point.
 As a result, scalability becomes a significant issue.
 Secondly, when data volumes rise, the time required to process the cube increases significantly, leading to a delay in the availability of new data.
 With limited parallelism or support for distributed computing, it becomes difficult to fit SSAS OLAP in a modern data environment.

 During our on-going interactions with our customers and prospects, we came across several enterprises that are looking to replace their SSAS OLAP cubes with alternative solutions.
-Some of the most common factors that are driving the shift are as follows:
+Some of the most common factors that are driving the shift are:

 Scaling up and scaling out is a real challenge with SSAS when data volumes grow to terabytes and petabytes.
 As data volumes explode, enterprises look for a solution that can scale quickly to accommodate their growing data.